Incidence systems on Cartesian powers of algebraic curves: Tangency

-\begin{rem} The notation above suggests that $G$ is commutative.
-The definition applies even if it is not the case, although in this paper we will only deal with $G$ which are Abelian. \end{rem}
+\begin{rem} If $X$ and $Y$ are families of pure-dimensional curves then so is $X + Y$.
+It may seem from the notation above that $G$ is supposed to be commutative, even though the definition applies even if this is not the case.
+In this paper we will only consider the operation ``+'' for curves inside groups with the commutative connected component of the identity. \end{rem}

-Note that the sum of curves does not in general define a group law on the class of all definable curves in $G^2$: in fact, the obvious candidate for a curve ``opposite'' to a curve $X$,